RMarinova/currency-converter/README.md

+Before run:
+A config.json must be added to the "src/main/resources/config.json" or "src/main/kotlin/config.json" before the application is run, as the file is ignored by gitignore.

 Task: currency convertor

 Create a CLI application that integrates with Fast Forex and lets the user convert currencies with exchange rates from past dates.